-The first step is to understand what legal mistakes are commonly made by HRs.
+The first step is to understand what legal mistakes are commonly made by human resource and talent management professionals.
 Such an understanding can enable an HR to design a strategy to avoid making such mistakes.
-Below are 5 critical legal mistakes which HRs are most likely to make.
+Below are 5 critical legal mistakes which HR departments are most likely to make.

 1. FCRA Disclosures and Notifications

-Many HRs now use background checks to inform decisions like recruitment, promotion and termination.
+Many HR departments now use background checks to inform decisions like recruitment, promotion and termination.
 Whenever background checks are used, the Fair Credit Reporting Act (FCRA) comes into play.
 FCRA compliance is actually quite simple to observe.
 This is because the process outlined by FCRA is fairly straightforward.

-However, there are two common FCRA mistakes which HRs make.
+However, there are two common FCRA mistakes.
 The first is failing to provide employees with a disclosure as a “stand-alone document”.

-The second is failure to send employees a notification of an adverse action i.e. failing to inform them that an action (e.g. not hiring them, or firing them) has been made because of information unearthed during background checks.
+The second is failure to send employees a notification of a potential adverse action i.e. failing to inform them that an action (e.g. not hiring them, or firing them) may be made because of information unearthed during background checks.

 These two mistakes can be grounds for expensive lawsuits.
 In fact, over the last few years, numerous class action lawsuits have arisen from violation of FCRA disclosures and notifications.
-The two most recent ones were in November 2014 and March 2015.
-These involved Publix Super Markets Inc. and Delhaize America who ended up paying $6.8 million and $3 million respectively.
+Examples include Publix Super Markets Inc. and Delhaize America who ended up paying $6.8 million and $3 million respectively.

 2. FSLA Overtime and Record Keeping

-Many HRs are now introducing flexibility into their workplaces.
+Many HR pros are now introducing flexibility into their workplaces.
 A common aspect of this is time flexibility where employees are free to choose their work schedules.
 In so doing, most of them run afoul of Fair Labor Standards Act (FSLA) overtime provisions.

 The FSLA defines “off the clock” time as any work that is scheduled outside normal working hours.
 As such, for a company which operates the standard 8 to 5, any work performed outside that time is regarded as overtime.
 This means that, it should be paid the overtime rate (which is 50% higher than the normal rate).

-The mistake which HRs make is failing to redefine “off the clock” time in the context of flexible workplace schedules.
+The mistake that HR commonly makes is failing to redefine “off the clock” time in the context of flexible workplace schedules.
 As a result, they end up ramping up a huge overtime bill from employees who chose to schedule their work beyond normal operational hours.
 They have to pay these hefty bills or risk facing legal sanctions from the US Department of Labor (DOL).

 Another common FSLA mistake is wrongfully classifying non-exempt employees as FSLA exempt.
 Yet another mistake is failing to follow FSLA guidelines for recording and tracking employees’ off-the-clock activities.
 All this can set an employer up for severe DOL sanctions.